acritelli/aws-labs/lab_7_create_elb.md

 ## Questions

-1. Explain the differences between an Application Load Balancer and a Classic Load Balancer
+1. Explain the differences between an Application Load Balancer and a Classic Load Balancer.

 2. What is an internal load balancer?